 See also: Our story in our ‘stuff’

-Here are some significant milestones in TUMC’s story:
+Some significant milestones in TUMC’s story

 1948 TUMC is incorporated in February, meeting in a house on Victor St. where the pastor’s family lives above the meeting space and shares its only bathroom with congregants on Sunday mornings.
 H.A.
 Claassen serves as minister, followed shortly by Frank P. Dyck.